 - United States Department of Veterans Affairs

-If you are a veteran wanting to start or restart your education, please see our Veterans Specialist, Dr. Carl Amos, located in the counseling department on the first floor of the Wyatt Building on DCC's campus.
+If you are a veteran wanting to start or restart your education, please see our Veterans Specialist located in the Wyatt Building, Room 111 of the Financial Aid Office on DCC's campus.
 We look forward to welcoming you home and helping you pursue your educational goals!

 C2C evaluates your military experience for college credits!